-How To: “Be sure to hang your flowers in a dry, dark place where there’s plenty of air circulation so they won’t mold and the flowers will hold their color better,” says Janice DeGoosh of The Pink Shutter, a European-style flower shop in Montpelier.
+“Be sure to hang your flowers in a dry, dark place where there’s plenty of air circulation so they won’t mold and the flowers will hold their color better,” says Janice DeGoosh of The Pink Shutter, a European-style flower shop in Montpelier.

 Sprengeler also suggests laying your cut flowers in a baking dish filled with play sand and topped with cheesecloth, and placing the dish by a dehumidifier in the basement.
 “Later, when your dried floral arrangement is complete, use a floral glaze like Pokon Silk and Dried Flower Cleaner to bring your creation ‘back to life” and keep it looking fresh and clean,” Sprengeler says.

 Create an Autumn Welcome